runmat-org/runmat/TEMP_WORK_CONTEXT.md

 ---

 ## Current Blocking TODOs (short list)
-- Surface `close`/`clf`/`gcf` equivalents plus figure error reporting through the wasm exports so UI shells can drive the registry without MATLAB text.
+- ✅ Promote full MATLAB builtin coverage for `close`, `clf`, `gcf`, and `gca` so scripts (not just the wasm API) can drive the new registry helpers.
+Follow-up: extend the same detach signal to the native GUI window path so desktop canvases release without polling.
-- Update `docs/wasm/plan.md` to reflect the completed multi-figure observer + figure-control bindings and call out what’s left (close/axes metadata, wasm error flow).
+- Parser parity follow-through: `stairs` now renders markers/line styles zero-copy and `bar`/`hist` accept `'FaceColor','flat'`, but we still need grouped/stacked variants plus a real GPU-friendly flat-color path so future host builds don’t have to drop to CPU.

 ## Working Notes
 - Keep this file updated whenever a checklist item is started/completed; it’s our single source of truth when context gets compressed.